GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-Although in some cases, 12-core GateKeeper-CPU exhibits similar performance to single device GateKeeper-GPU with encoding in host option in terms of filter time, the biggest advantage of GPU implementation over CPU implementation is having a constant performance when error threshold increases.
-We observe that while the filter time remains constant in both device-encoded and host-encoded GateKeeper-GPU, the growth in GateKeeper-CPU’s filter time is almost linear with increasing error threshold.
+Although in some cases, 12-core GateKeeper-CPU exhibits similar performance to single device GateKeeper-GPU with encoding in host option in terms of filter time, the biggest advantage of GPU implementation over CPU implementation is having a constant performance when the error threshold increases.
+While the filter time remains constant in both device-encoded and host-encoded GateKeeper-GPU, the growth in GateKeeper-CPU’s filter time is almost linear with increasing error threshold.
 Hence, GateKeeper-GPU performs better with high error thresholds.

-Focusing on the effect of encoding actor~(as host or device) on GateKeeper-GPU's performance, \touchup{Figure 6, and Sup.
-Figures S.13 and S.14} provide detailed information.
-We notice that in all three different sequence lengths, encoding in host leads to a higher throughput when we consider kernel time (depicted by bars in figures).
+GateKeeper-GPU's performance changes depending on the encoding actor~(as host or device) as Figure \ref{fig:thr_encodingfact}, and Sup.
+Figures S.13 and S.14 show.
+We notice that encoding in the host leads to higher throughput in all three different sequence lengths when we consider kernel time (depicted by bars in the figures).
 Especially in lower error thresholds, the difference between host-encoded and device-encoded throughput values is significant.
-On the other hand, it turns into the opposite situation when filter time (depicted by lines in figures) is taken into consideration.
-From these observations, we conclude that \editedII{the} encoding procedure creates a bottleneck for the workflow of GateKeeper-GPU and the encoding actor plays a critical role for efficiency.
-Since GateKeeper-GPU is an intermediate tool, choosing the right encoding actor in different scenarios can lead to \editedII{the} best results with GateKeeper-GPU.
+On the other hand, it turns into the opposite situation when filter time (depicted by lines in figures) is considered.
+From these observations, we conclude that the encoding procedure creates a bottleneck for the workflow of GateKeeper-GPU, and the encoding actor plays a critical role in efficiency.
+Since GateKeeper-GPU is an intermediate tool, choosing the right encoding actor in different scenarios can lead to the optimum results.

-We previously stated that \editedII{the} error threshold has a negligible effect on GateKeeper-GPU's performance and it can yield a constant efficiency with increasing error threshold.
-Apart from the encoding actor, another factor which has an influence on GateKeeper-GPU's filtering throughput is the read length.
-In longer sequences, GateKeeper-GPU tends to filter with \editedII{a} lower throughput rate, as \editedII{shown} in \touchup{Figure 7}.
+We previously stated that the error threshold has a negligible effect on GateKeeper-GPU's performance and can yield a constant efficiency with increasing error threshold.
+Apart from the encoding actor, the read length is another factor that influences GateKeeper-GPU's filtering throughput.
+In longer sequences, GateKeeper-GPU tends to filter with a lower throughput rate, as shown in Figure \ref{fig:thr_readlength}.